Louis XIV: Early years

-Louis's relationship with his mother was uncommonly affectionate for the time.
+Louis' relationship with his mother was uncommonly affectionate for the time.
 Contemporaries and eyewitnesses claimed that the Queen would spend all her time with Louis.
-Both were greatly interested in food and theatre, and it is highly likely that Louis developed these interests through his close relationship with his mother.
+Both were greatly interested in food and theatre.
 This long-lasting and loving relationship can be evidenced by excerpts in Louis' journal entries, such as:

 "Nature was responsible for the first knots which tied me to my mother.
 But attachments formed later by shared qualities of the spirit are far more difficult to break than those formed merely by blood."

 It was his mother who gave Louis his belief in the absolute and divine power of his monarchical rule.